parsakhaz/google-form-gen/README.md

 ## Troubleshooting

 1. If authentication fails:
+   - The application will automatically attempt to refresh expired tokens
+   - If token refresh fails, you will be redirected to login again
-   - Verify your OAuth credentials
+   - Verify your OAuth credentials and consent screen configuration
    - Check that redirect URIs are correctly configured
    - Ensure all required scopes are added to the consent screen